ChristaCode/fridge/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+### Workflow

+### Open the Visual Studio Code application

+Within Visual Studio, open the project.
+It is titled fridge.

+Within the project, most of what you will be editing is within src/App.js

+### Open Terminal within Visual Studio Code

+A black box should open at the bottom of your screen.
+From there you can type commands.

+### run `git pull`

+This will pull down the latest code.

-### `npm start`
+### run `npm run start` from within the fridge directory

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+### Once you are ready to push your changes

+Save your code within the editor

 ### `npm run build`